MikeHopley/ftl-ships-strategy/index.md

 * Get shields-3 immediately, but delay shields-4
 * Delay both

 You can also choose how long you delay them.
 You could delay just a few jumps, because you are circling around a store in the middle of the sector.
 Or you could wait for a store at the end of sector 1 or early sector 2.
+In most circumstances, I think it’s incorrect to delay shield upgrades more than a few jumps.

-In most circumstances (but not all), I think it’s incorrect to delay shield upgrades more than a few jumps.
+*Never forget: the [shield hack event](https://ftl.fandom.com/wiki/Rebel_AI_Scout_carrying_Shield_Virus) is out there, waiting for you with a beam drone.
+It knows nothing of mercy, neither of fairness, nor yet charity; and in its lifeless eyes, the noble pursuit of win streaks is but a guttering candle, soon to be extinguished.*

 ## What factors influence this decision?